rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

-   A custom class for dealing with segments of an LFP signal and how they relate to specific runs (see RunProps below) through a receptive field (see FieldProps below)
+   A custom class for dealing with segments of an LFP signal and how they relate to specific runs through a receptive field (see RunProps and FieldProps below)

    .. attribute:: field_label

+      The field id

       :type: int

    .. attribute:: run_label

+      The run id

       :type: int

    .. attribute:: slice

+      slice into the LFP data for a segment

       :type: slice

    .. attribute:: spike_times

+      the times in seconds spikes occurred for a segment

       :type: np.ndarray

    .. attribute:: signal

+      raw signal for a segment

       :type: np.ndarray

    .. attribute:: filtered_signal

+      bandpass filtered signal for a segment

       :type: np.ndarray

    .. attribute:: phase

+      phase data for a segment

       :type: np.ndarray

    .. attribute:: amplitude

+      amplitude for a segment

       :type: np.ndarray

    .. attribute:: sample_rate

+      sample rate for the LFP segment

       :type: float, int

    .. attribute:: filter_band

+      the bandpass filter values

       :type: tuple[int,int]